-then substitute the relevant index number for "net" and "loopback" in the three netsh commands netsh interface ipv4 show interface <interface name> i.e. for the 'loopback' adapter run: netsh interface ipv4 show interface loopback i.e. for the 'net' adapter run: netsh interface ipv4 show interface net e.g.
+1. Start Powershell or use a command Window to run the 3 netsh commands as shown below netsh interface ipv4 show interface <interface name> i.e. for the 'loopback' adapter run: netsh interface ipv4 show interface loopback i.e. for the 'net' adapter run: netsh interface ipv4 show interface net

-Verifying netsh Settings
+Verifying netsh Settings for Windows 2008 & 2012

-To verify that settings have been configured correctly, run the following command on the Windows server to clearly list the settings that have been applied to the interface:
+To verify that settings have been configured correctly, run the following command on each real server to clearly list the settings that have been applied to the interface: